Quick Start with Mitzu

 Add tables to your workspace

-tab.
+Add event tables on the Event tables tab.
 Event tables are regular tables in BigQuery (or in any data warehouse).
-The only requirement is to have some kind of user ID
+The only requirement is that they have some kind of user ID and event time columns.
+Optionally, they can also have an event name field.

 The event tables page provides more information about the event table configuration.